rex-9/rexone-core/ECOSYSTEM.md

 Across all three repositories, the architecture adheres to one uncompromising doctrine:

 > [!IMPORTANT]
+> **Start from One.
+Not from Zero.**
+>

-> **"Clarity before cleverness.
+> _"Clarity before cleverness.
 Precision before haste.
 Simplicity without weakness.
-Strength without spectacle."**
+Strength without spectacle."_

->

 > 📜 **Constitutional Law**: For strict repository-specific engineering constraints and architectural rules, see **[LAW.md](LAW.md)**.
-All applications and derivative products built upon the **Rexone Ecosystem** (`rex-9`) must strictly adhere to these rules and protocols without exception.
+All applications and derivative products built upon the **RexOne Ecosystem** (`rex-9`) must strictly adhere to these rules and protocols without exception.
 Developers are warmly encouraged to preserve ecosystem credit to support the project.
 >
 > 🗺️ **Visual Walkthrough**: For the screenshot-driven, feature-by-feature tour of the ecosystem across Core, Web, Mobile, administration, and operations, see **[VISUAL_WALKTHROUGH.md](./docs/VISUAL_WALKTHROUGH.md)**.
 >
 > 🛡️ **Production Operations**: Use the **[Production Deployment Guide](docs/DEPLOYMENT.md)** together with **[DDoS and API Abuse Protection](docs/DDOS.md)**.
 Cloudflare, origin isolation, proxy limits, Rack Attack, and bounded application resources form one defense system.
+>
 > 🎞️ **Media Playback**: Stored audio/video delivery uses Core-authorized short-lived provider URLs.
 See **[Media Playback](docs/MEDIA_PLAYBACK.md)**; future HLS/adaptive work stays in **[Media Streaming Roadmap](docs/roadmaps/MEDIA_STREAMING.md)**.

-The Rexone platform provides a unified, battle-tested foundation where **any modern digital product** can be rapidly developed on top of ready-made capabilities: Identity & IAM, Commerce & Subscriptions, Background Queues, Asset Management, Real-Time WebSockets, Queued AI, Push Notifications, Product Analytics, Client Telemetry, In-App Upgrades, and Multi-Language Localization.
+The RexOne platform provides a unified, battle-tested foundation where **any modern digital product** can be rapidly developed on top of ready-made capabilities: Identity & IAM, Commerce & Subscriptions, Background Queues, Asset Management, Real-Time WebSockets, Queued AI, Push Notifications, Product Analytics, Client Telemetry, In-App Upgrades, and Multi-Language Localization.

+Instead of burning money and compute wasting AI tokens on weak architecture or having to rebuild foundation plumbing again and again for every product, RexOne establishes a disciplined baseline: **Start from One.
+Not from Zero.**

 ---